MicroStrategy/rest-api-docs/docs/common-workflows/manage-fact-objects/retrieve-a-facts-definition.md

 ---
-title: Workflow Samples - Retrieve a Fact's Definition
+title: Workflow samples - Retrieve a fact's definition
-sidebar_label: Retrieve a Fact's Definition
+sidebar_label: Retrieve a fact's definition
 description: This topic covers two workflows for retrieving a fact’s definition.
 ---